awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-custom-templates-step2-demo1.md

 When you chose to use a custom template as your task type in the Amazon SageMaker Ground Truth console, you reach the **Custom labeling task panel**\.
 There you can choose from multiple base templates\.
 The templates represent some of the most common tasks and provide a sample to work from as you create your customized labeling task's template\.
 If you are not using the console, or as an additional recourse, see [Amazon SageMaker Ground Truth Sample Task UIs ](https://github.com/aws-samples/amazon-sagemaker-ground-truth-task-uis) for a repository of demo templates for a variety of labeling job task types\.

 This demonstration works with the **BoundingBox** template\.
 The demonstration also works with the AWS Lambda functions needed for processing your data before and after the task\.
-In the Github repository above, to find templates that work with AWS Lambdafunctions, look for `{{ task.input.<property name> }}` in the template\.
+In the Github repository above, to find templates that work with AWS Lambda functions, look for `{{ task.input.<property name> }}` in the template\.

 **Topics**
 + [Starter Bounding Box custom template](#sms-custom-templates-step2-demo1-base-template)